Domain Verification in Zoho Mail

 Why is domain verification required?

-Zoho Mail strictly follows domain verification as an essential step to ensure that:
+Zoho Mail enforces domain verification to ensure that:

-• The domain was provided by its legitimate owner or a user with permission to access its DNS page.
+- The domain is submitted by its legitimate owner or a user with permission to access its DNS settings.

 Domain Connect Verification